By Megan Cole and Claire Karlsson, National Center for Health Research

-You have probably heard it many times already–whether from your doctor, a health magazine, or a health promotion poster: don’t eat too much red meat or processed foods.
-But it’s processed red meats, like bacon, hot dogs, and salami, that are the biggest problem.
+You have probably heard it many times already: don’t eat too much red meat or processed foods.
+But research shows processed red meats, like bacon, hot dogs, and salami are the biggest problem.
+Here’s why.

 Red meats vs. Processed red meats

 In October 2015, the International Agency for Research on Cancer of the World Health Organization concluded that processed meats cause cancer.
 Based upon a review of over 800 studies, 22 scientists from ten countries determined that processed meats can cause colorectal cancer and probably stomach cancer.1 Although people who eat more red meat are more likely to develop pancreatic and prostate cancer, nobody knows whether people who eat more red meat tend to have other poor health habits that are the real causes of these cancers, rather than the red meat itself.